chipsalliance/firrtl-spec/spec.md

 When an inferred variant of an integer ground type is used, FIRRTL will calculate the minimum width needed for it.
 It is an error if the minimum size cannot be calculated.

-The width of a mux expression is the maximum of its two corresponding input widths.
+For example, the width of a multiplexer expression is the maximum of its two corresponding input widths.
-For multiplexing aggregate-typed expressions, the resulting widths of each leaf sub-element is the maximum of its corresponding two input leaf sub-element widths.
-TODO: Are these anywhere near complete enough to bother mentioning them?
-It seems better to just remove this paragraph until we have the exact rules.

 The width of each primitive operation is detailed in [@sec:primitive-operations].
-TODO: What "width"?
-The minimum widths?

 ### Reset Inference

+The uninferred `Reset`{.firrtl} type will be inferred to either a synchronous reset `UInt<1>`{.firrtl} or to an asynchronous reset `AsyncReset`{.firrtl}.

-The following example shows an uninferred reset that will get inferred to a synchronous reset.
+The following example shows an inferred reset that will get inferred to a synchronous reset.

 ``` firrtl
 input a : UInt<1>